Treatment resistant depression is a severe depressive illness where the symptoms of depression do not respond to treatment or keep recurring.

 The most important step is to get a thorough assessment with an experienced psychiatrist, who will be able to rule out any underlying health issues and investigate any factors that might have been previously neglected.

-Transcranial Magnetic Stimulation – not currently available on the NHS due to costs, it applies magnetic fields to alter brain activity.
+Not currently available on the NHS due to costs, it applies magnetic fields to alter brain activity.